 Unprofitable forestry plantations are being redistributed to alternative land managers for more appropriate land-uses.
-Such plantations, referred to as forest exit areas, are properties that were previously vested with the Department of Agriculture Forestry and Fisheries (DAFF) and leased to Cape Pine: Forests and Timber Products (Cape Pine).
+The administrative process of removing land from forest designation is referred to as de-gazetting or reclassification of forest land.
+Such plantations are referred to as forest exit land and are properties that were previously vested with the Department of Agriculture Forestry and Fisheries (DAFF) and leased to Cape Pine: Forests and Timber Products (Cape Pine).
 CapeNature has been recognised as a potential land custodian, and formal conservation as one of the appropriate land-uses.

-The transfer of forestry exit lands consists of three phases: conversion, rehabilitation, and restoration.
+The transfer of forest exit lands consist of three phases: conversion, rehabilitation, and restoration.
 Conversion requires the initial clearing of the planted trees to natural vegetation.
 Rehabilitation is the medium-term act of modifying the area to its eventual desired state.
 Restoration is the final goal and is achieved when the area has returned to its pre-planting state or another desired conservation endpoint.

-CapeNature has assessed the land parcels in the Western Cape Province which Department of Fisheries, Forestry, and the Environment (DFFE) is releasing from forestry.
+CapeNature has assessed the land parcels in the Western Cape Province which the Department of Forestry, Fisheries and the Environment (DFFE) is releasing from forestry.
 These were assessed based on biodiversity value and whether managing the land could facilitate better overall management of existing and adjacent protected areas.
-Properties were assigned to one of three categories: (1) properties CapeNature could accept; (2) properties CapeNature could not accept; and (3) properties CapeNature could accept but with additional funds for management.
+Properties were assigned to one of three categories: (I) properties CapeNature could accept; (2) properties CapeNature could not accept; and (3) properties CapeNature could accept but with additional funds for management.
+These state forest properties should be vested with the provincial Department of Infrastructure (Dol), and their management should be assigned to CapeNature.
+For the properties to be correctly vested and managed, CapeNature has embarked on a process, in partnership with the Dol, to ensure that all the land is correctly allocated as soon as possible.
+This is however time-consuming and requires the assistance of various government departments.